 - Hunting management and illegal poaching or trapping

 - Individual experience, with more experienced birds better able to survive changing conditions

 It is difficult to calculate bird ages and lifespans.
-While young birds may develop different types of subadult plumage, once the birds are mature their feathers do not indicate age.
-When birds are banded, however, the date of their banding is recorded and if they are recaptured in mist nets or taken in with illnesses or injuries years later, the band can be looked up to determine the bird's age.
-This is most effective when birds are banded in the nest, because then the date of their hatching is known and their age can be precisely determined if they are recaptured in the future.
+While young birds may develop different types of subadult plumage, once the birds are mature, their feathers do not indicate age.
+When birds are banded, however, the date of their banding is recorded.
+If those same birds are recaptured in mist nets or taken in with illnesses or injuries years later, the band can be looked up to determine the bird's age.
+This is most effective when birds are banded in the nest because then the date of their hatching is known and their age can be precisely determined if they are recaptured in the future.